AdobeDocs/experience-manager-65.en/help/assets/content-fragments/graphql-api-content-fragments.md

 This provides features such as syntax-highlighting, auto-complete, auto-suggest, together with a history and online documentation:

 ![GraphiQL Interface](assets/cfm-graphiql-interface.png "GraphiQL Interface")

-### Installing the AEM GraphiQL interface {#installing-graphiql-interface}

-The GraphiQL user interface can be installed on AEM with a dedicated package: the [GraphiQL Content Package v0.0.6 (2021.3)](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?package=/content/software-distribution/en/details.html/content/dam/aemcloud/public/aem-graphql/graphiql-0.0.6.zip) package.

->[!NOTE]
->
->The package available is fully compatible with AEM 6.5.10.0 and AEM as a Cloud Service.

 ## Use Cases for Author and Publish Environments {#use-cases-author-publish-environments}